 The TSMP (1976-2003) was a state water quality-monitoring program managed by the SWRCB (SWRCB, 2007 and 2013).
 Its objective was to provide statewide information on the occurrence of toxic substances by monitoring water bodies with known or suspected water quality impairment.
-California Department of Fish and Wildlife (CDFW) staff, then known as the California Department of Fish and Game, collected Channel Catfish, Common Carp, Largemouth Bass, and Redear Sunfish from Lake Chabot 2001, as part of the program.
+California Department of Fish and Wildlife (CDFW) staff, then known as the California Department of Fish and Game, collected Bluegill, Channel Catfish, Largemouth Bass, and Redear Sunfish from Lake Del Valle in 2001, as part of the program.
 All fish samples were analyzed for mercury.
-Additionally,

-Channel Catfish, Common Carp, and Largemouth Bass were analyzed for chlordanes, DDTs, dieldrin, and toxaphene.
+Additionally, Channel Catfish were analyzed for chlordanes, DDTs, dieldrin, and toxaphene.

-FISH SAMPLED FROM LAKE CHABOT
+FISH SAMPLED FROM LAKE DEL VALLE

-The fish sampling data used in this advisory were retrieved from the California Environmental Data Exchange Network (CEDEN), the state's repository for environmental data.
+The fish sampling data used in this advisory were obtained from the East Bay Regional Park District and the California Environmental Data Exchange Network (CEDEN), the State's repository for environmental data.
 Samples were excluded when the fish were not legal size to take or did not meet OEHHA's criteria for minimum "edible" size based on species size at maturity, and professional judgment (as described in OEHHA, 2005).
-A summary of all fish species included in this advisory is shown in Table 1, including the name of the species, number of samples collected, total number of fish, project name, year sampled, and contaminants analyzed.